PeterMToma/DEPI---Digital-Transformation-Index-DTI/README.md

 # Research & Analysis:

+# Data collection:

-Data collection from official sources like the World Bank and ITU.
+From official sources like the World Bank and ITU.

 ​# Visual Identity: